nivitek/Password_Generator/README.md

 # PasswordGenerator
-Auto-generated Password with complex requirements and user can choose the length of a password at ease.
+Automatic Password Generator with complex requirements and user can choose the length of a password at ease.

 <b>** Complex Password Requirements **<b>
 1. Minimum Length : 8-12 characters